RonLek/677-l3/README.md

 python3 join.py localhost <number_of_peers>
 ```

 In this command line argument `<number_of_peers>` refers to the number of peers to be included in this bazaar.
 This file will generate two intermediate files `sellers_information.json` and `transactions.json` which helps in storing the state of the trader at every transaction and seller information change for reliable working of this distributed bazaar.

-These files are transient and will be deleted by itself at the end of every program run.
+## Development

+In case you intend to run the code repeatedly, the seller_information.json and transactions.json files need to be deleted before running the code again.
+This is because the code uses the information from these files and if the files are not deleted, the code will not work as expected.

+Python's [atexit](http://docs.python.org/library/atexit.html) library has been used to implement auto-deletion of these files after every exit from the program (except fatal internal errors).

+Uncomment the last line in `peer.py` to enable the auto-deletion of these files.